-The clock-out capability is an alternate function of an I/O port pin that outputs the f{CPU} clock to drive external devices.
+The clock-out capability is an alternate function of an I/O port pin that outputs a f{OSC2} clock to drive external devices.
 It is controlled by the MCO bit in the MCCSR register.

 CAUTION: When selected, the clock out pin suspends the clock during ACTIVE-HALT mode.